HoTT/EPIT-2020/04-cubical-type-theory/README.md

 It might be easier to use Agda 2.6.1 instead of the latest development version, you can then check out the tag v0.2 of the [agda/cubical](https://github.com/agda/cubical) library.

-## Additional material

-- [Cubical Agda: A dependently typed programming language with univalence and higher inductive types](https://staff.math.su.se/anders.mortberg/papers/cubicalagda2.pdf) - Paper about Cubical Agda.
-Contains quite a few examples and explains how the system is implemented.
-- [Internalizing Representation Independence with Univalence](https://arxiv.org/abs/2009.05547) - paper about proving representation independence results in Cubical Agda.
-This paper contains quite a few examples of reasoning cubically about datastructures and other CS examples.
-- [Cubical Synthetic Homotopy Theory](https://staff.math.su.se/anders.mortberg/papers/cubicalsynthetic.pdf) and [Synthetic Cohomology Theory in Cubical Agda](https://staff.math.su.se/anders.mortberg/papers/zcohomology.pdf) - synthetic algebraic topology in Cubical Agda.
-These papers contain various results from HoTT ported to Cubical Agda which led to some proofs becoming substantially shorter.
-There are also some new constructions and computations which rely on univalence and HITs not being axiomatic.
-- [Cubical Methods in Homotopy Type Theory and Univalent Foundations](https://staff.math.su.se/anders.mortberg/papers/cubicalmethods.pdf) - Lecture notes for the 2019 HoTT Summer School.
-The focus is more on cubical models and not so much on practical formalization in cubical type theory.
-Contains exercises and lots of background material.

 ## Schedule

 The online lectures will take place on Thursday, April 15, 2021.